KSClopton/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch is a hook that allows us to grab the current url so that we can get access to the data.

 2. How would you explain form validation to someone who has never programmed before?

+    Form validation checks the users inputs to ensure that minimum requirements are met in each input field.
+    For example, if the user is prompted to input an email address in an email input field, form validation might check if it has been filled out properly by looking for an '@' symbol (all emails have this symbol).
+If it does not see this symbol, it will provide the user with an error message.

 3. In 1-2 sentences, define end to end testing.

+    End to end testing is systematically going through each step in a process and ensuring that all expectations are met.
+    A web page might look like it's performing according to expectations, but end to end testing might be able to flesh out small, easy-to-miss bugs.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.